codingjoe/django-mail-auth/README.rst

         AUTHENTICATION_BACKENDS = (
         # default, but now optional
-        # This should be removed if
+        # This should be removed if you use mailauth.contrib.user or any other
+        # custom user model that does not have a username/password
         'django.contrib.auth.backends.ModelBackend',

         # The new access token based authentication backend